 Diamonds in the colorless range are the most valuable as they are the most rare in nature.
 Diamonds with D/E color are completely colorless whereas F color diamonds show a minute trace of color, detectable only to a trained gemologist.
 To an average person, an F color diamond will look identical to a D color diamond.

-Near Colorless Diamonds (G-J):
+Near Colorless Diamonds (G-J)

-Colourless Diamond Range (D – F)
+Colorless Diamond Range (D – F)

-Near Colourless Diamond Range (G – J)
+Near Colorless Diamond Range (G – J)